exu/qotd/README.md

 Some quotes worth to remember (IMO :)

 - Some unknown guy
+   > “Bees don’t waste their time explaining to
+      flies that honey is better than shit”

+- Some unknown guy
    > "The difference between beeing inteligent and stupid
-      And intelligent person knows that he is stupid An idion does not know that he is an idiot That's the whole problem."
+      And intelligent person knows that he is stupid An idiot does not know that he is an idiot That's the whole problem."

 - Winston Churchill